 But, surely we want to make sure those roots are far underground—isn’t that where they grow?
 Actually, no. Most roots are in the top foot or two of soil, where the air and water are.
 Yes, roots need equal amounts of air and water, and burying them too deeply will cause them to suffocate.
 Sometimes, in a desperate bid for survival, the tree will produce new roots higher on the trunk, but these are rarely sufficient to support a long life.
 The growth of these secondary roots merely delays the inevitable.

 The right way to situate a tree is to ensure that the root flare—where the trunk widens into the roots—is above ground and the root ball is one to two inches above grade.
-You may have to remove excess soil is the tree was planted too deeply in its container.
-(When transplanting shrubs, keep the soil level as the same level as it was in the container.)
+You may have to remove excess soil if the tree was planted too deeply in its container.
+(When transplanting shrubs, keep the soil at the same level as it was in the container.)

 How about amendments?
 If your soil is really poor, amendments help, but remember that the roots of a mature plant will extend far beyond the amended area—or at least they should.
 Roots are finicky; they often refuse to cross a boundary from one type of soil to another.
 If you need to add amendments, try to gradually decrease the amount as you approach the edges, creating a continuous gradient from amended to native soil.
 This is especially important when the soil in the container is quite different from that in your yard.
 You want those roots to venture outward.